AnantharamanLab/METABOLIC/README.md

 v2.0 -- Nov 5, 2019 --
 Add more functions on visualization, add more annotations, make the software faster
 v3.0 -- Feb 18, 2020 --
-Reduce the size of Kofam Hmm profiles (only use KOs that can be found in Modules) to speed up the calculation
+Provide an option to let the user reduce the size of Kofam Hmm profiles (only use KOs that can be found in Modules) to speed up the calculation
 Change HMMER to v3.3 to speed up the calculation